openlattice/openlattice-help-site-old/_guides/integrations-3.md

 ```

-## 4. Running your configuration file
+## 3. Running your configuration file
 Once your YAML file is created, one simply needs to run it against OpenLattice's **"Launchpad"** configuration package to read in the desired files to the OpenLattice platform.
 To download Launchpad, click [**here**](https://openlattice.com/launchpad/launchpad-1.0.0.zip) (or [**here**](https://openlattice.com/launchpad/launchpad-1.0.0.tar) for Linux users).
 FYI, if you would like to view the source code, one can access our github repo [**here**](https://github.com/openlattice/launchpad).
 Then follow these steps:

-### 4a.
+### 3a.
 Unzip the launchpad files into a clean folder.
 Create a new folder anywhere on your computer, and NOT in your downloads folder.
 Unzip the launchpad files inside.
-### 4b.
+### 3b.
 Use launchpad to run your YAML configuration file.
 * On a Mac: Go to Terminal, and navigate to the "bin" folder in the launchpad files.
 Then type: `./launchpad -file <path_to_yamlfile>`.
 Replace the text between the `<>` characters with the filepath to the .YAML file that you created above, being sure to also remove the `<>` characters.
 * On a PC: Open a command line, navigate to the "bin" folder in the launchpad files.
-Then type: `./launchpad.bat -file <path_to_yamlfile>`.
+Then type: `launchpad.bat -file <path_to_yamlfile>`.
 Replace the text between the `<>` characters with the filepath to the .YAML file that you created above, being sure to also remove the `<>` characters.